MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/certificate-validation-failure.md

 Check the network trace to understand the communication flow between the client and server.

-- **Frames 590 - 599**: TCP handshake and PreLogin packet indicating data encryption is required.
+- **Frame 590 - 599**: TCP handshake and PreLogin packet indicating data encryption is required.
-- **Frames 605 - 617**: TLS handshake with Server Hello sending the server certificate.
+- **Frame 605 - 617**: TLS handshake with Server Hello sending the server certificate.
-- **Frames 686 - 719**: Termination of the connection due to certificate validation failure.
+- **Frame 686 - 719**: Termination of the connection due to certificate validation failure.

 The client requests data encryption, which triggers the validation of the server certificate.
 However, the server responds by sending a self-signed certificate (`SSL_Self_Signed_Fallback`), which causes the validation to fail.